redhat-openstack/openstack-puppet-modules/README.md

 Puppet types for concatenating data via a template
 ==================================================

-The `datacat` and `datacat_fragment` allow you to build up a data structure which is rendered using a template.
-This is similar to some of the common concatenation patterns though it should be clearer.
+The `datacat` and `datacat_fragment` types allow you to build up a data structure which is rendered using a template.
+This is similar to some of the common concatenation patterns though the intent should be clearer as it pushes the boilerplate down into the type.

 [![Build Status](https://travis-ci.org/richardc/puppet-datacat.png)](https://travis-ci.org/richardc/puppet-datacat)